Cross River State: Geography

 Cross River State derives its name from the Cross River, which passes through the state.
-It is a coastal state located in the Niger Delta region, and occupies 20,156 square kilometers.
+It is a coastal state located in the Niger Delta region, and occupies 20156 km2.
 It shares boundaries with Benue state to the north for 188 km (117 miles), Ebonyi and Abia states to the west for 198 km (123 miles) and about 52 km respectively (partly across Cross River), to the east by Sud-Ouest Province in Cameroon for about 290 km (181 miles), partly across the Sankwala Mountains and the Akwayafe River, and to the south by Akwa-Ibom for about 114 km (71 miles) mostly across Cross River and the Atlantic Ocean.
 The state is made up of 18 Local Government Area Councils.

 Climate

 Like few other Nigerian states, the climate of Cross River state is tropical.
 Not only this, the state is also characterized by relative humidity.
-The average temperature of the state is between 15°C and 30°C. However, this climatic condition is different in locations within the Cross River state such as the high plateau of Obudu, which has a record of a fall in temperature between 4°C and 10°C, as a result of the high altitude of this area.
+The average temperature of the state is between 15 °C and 30 °C. However, this climatic condition is different in locations within the Cross River state such as the high plateau of Obudu, which has a record of a fall in temperature between 4 °C and 10 °C, as a result of the high altitude of this area.
 The capital city of the State, Calabar, has a significant record of rainfall within the year, while the dry season has less significant effect in the state due to the depth of rainfall experienced.
 Based on the records presented by the Climate Data of the state, the annual rainfall of Cross River state is 3306mm (130.2 inches).